stratosida/ida-regression/README.md

 ## Project Outcomes

-1. Sample IDA reports to illustrate data screening and initial reporting (steps 3 and 4 of the IDA framework)
+1. Sample IDA plans and IDA reports to illustrate data screening and initial reporting (steps 3 and 4 of the IDA framework)
-2. Recommendations for IDA (step 3 of IDA framework)
+2. Recommendations for numerical and graphical summaries (step 3 of IDA framework)
 2. Explanation and elaboration of potential consequences to the SAP as a result of IDA findings (step 5 of IDA framework)
 3. Recommendations for reporting of IDA for regression analyses (step 6 of IDA framework)
-4. Manuscript with scope of regression model, results, and consequences of IDA
+4. Manuscript with scope of regression model, generic IDA strategy, examples with IDA discoveries and consequences

 ## Installation instructions